micbay/RaceTimerAndController/README.md

 # **Playing Audio**
 ## **Arduino [tone()](https://www.arduino.cc/reference/en/language/functions/advanced-io/tone/)**
-Playing simple beeps and boops on the Arduino can be done with a single call to the built in Arduino `tone()` function.
-Here we use `tone()` in a wrapper function, `Beep()` that we can call when we want to play a feedback sound, such as when a keypad button is pressed.
+Playing simple beeps and boops on the Arduino can be done with a single call to the built-in Arduino `tone()` function.
+Here we use `tone()` in a wrapper function, `Beep()`, that we can call when we want to play a feedback sound, such as when a keypad button is pressed.

 ```cpp
 // A3 is a built in Arduino pin identifier